 ‘Another perk of going abroad is that you often get surprised by local floral varieties.
 At the flower markets over there, you come across things that are almost impossible to find back home.
 I really enjoy that, finding new varieties and new colours.
 I think those fern curls are very beautiful, for example.
 You can’t get them here, but they are pretty standard in China.
 That is really nice about the foreign work.’

 "I would just ruin you"

 ‘One of the nicest things that has happened to me so far was a compliment by none other than Gregor Lersch.
 He is a true giant in our industry.
-Gregor knows what’s going and speaks his languages.
-When he entered the stage during the last world championship, he got a standing ovation for just showing up.’
+Gregor knows what’s going on and speaks his languages.
+When he entered the stage during the previous World Championship, he got a standing ovation for just showing up.’

 A blessing and a curse

 ‘It may sound funny, but I think there is just too much inspiration these days.
 Before the rise of social media, you had to buy books and visit shows to get new ideas.
 Nowadays, you can check out Pinterest, browse the online trade magazines and copy whatever tickles your fancy.
 This may sound as a good development, but I think it is both a blessing and a curse.
 Before we had all these online platforms, you really had to figure everything out yourself.’